dfedyachkina/savings-calculator/TESTING.md

     ![screenshot](documentation/bugs/bug03.png)

-    - To fix this, I add return message and variable of taxMontly separetly in taxCalculator function.
+    - To fix this, I add return message and variable of taxMontly separetly in taxCalculator function and assign this value to the var taxMonthly in letsCalculate function.

 - JS cannot find the element with ID result.